denniszielke/phoenix/challenges.2.md

 The deployment will take some time (~20 min).

 ## 2. Run single container app in your K8s cluster
+> This is about running your first container in Kubernetes
 > Need help?
 Check hints [here :blue_book:](hints/k8sSingle.md)!

 - Run a public available application in a single container on your cluster.
 The image name is "nginx".
     - Use the "kubectl run" command
 - Add a service to make your application accessible from the internet